mmomtchev/nobind/README.md

 #include <nooverrides.h>

 namespace Nobind {
-// Custom typemaps must live in this namespace to override
+// Typemaps that will be overriding built-ins must live
-// the default typemaps
+// in this namespace to override
-namespace TypemapOverrides {
+// (typemaps for new types must be in Nobind::Typemap) namespace TypemapOverrides {

 // They consist of two simple classes templated on the C++ type